pauliceia/vgiws/doc/server/run_server.md

 This project has made in Python 3 and use [VirtualEnvWrapper](http://www.arruda.blog.br/programacao/python/usando-virtualenvwrapper/) to facilitate the environment.

-WARNING: It is necessary a database to run it, whether is not exist, create a new one as follow on next section.
+WARNING: It is necessary a database to run it, whether is not exist, create a new one [here](db_connection.md).

 To create a new virtualenv with Python 3: